heuristic-solver/Persona-Generator-Reddit/README.md

 # Note
-This uses the reddit public api so no specific api key is needed.
+- This uses the reddit public api so no specific api key is needed.
 It is also limited to 100 comments per user and the analysis is a simple LLM based one.
+- If you experience any dependancy issue (Example: Numpy version issues) create a venv